How is the real estate market doing in Barrington, IL?

 Is it a Buyers' Market or a Sellers' Market in Barrington, IL?

 In order to determine if it is a Buyers' Market or a Sellers' Market we need to look at the absorption rate in Barrington, IL.
 The absorption rate is calculated by determining how long the current inventory of homes on the market would take to sell based on the previous month's buying rate (how many homes were sold last month).
-On November 01, 2022 there were 62 current listings on the market in Barrington.
-There were 0 homes sold in Barrington during October 2022.
-That means as of November 01, 2022 there is an inventory of 62 months.
-That indicates that it is currently a Buyers' Market.
+On September 01, 2023 there were 83 current listings on the market in Barrington.
+There were 23 homes sold in Barrington during August 2023.
+That means as of September 01, 2023 there is an inventory of 3.61 months.
+That indicates that it is currently a Neutral or Balanced Market.

 Thank you for contacting Bowers Realty Group.
 One of our agents will respond to you shortly.